wp-plugins/entrywizard/readme.txt

 * EntryWizard saves the images in a special subfolder of the wordpress "uploads" folder.
 The image filenames are derived from the user's original filenames in the following way:
     1. All characters except letters, digits, underscores, dashes,  and all periods except the last,  are replaced by '_'.
 This ensures the filename is acceptable on most systems.
     2. If the base filename then ends with a digit, another '_' is appended.
 This makes extra digits added by Wordpress in the case of duplicate filenames more legible.
 It also ensures that no filename is totally numeric - Wordpress handles files with completely numeric names differently in some cases.
+Administrators may, if required, add a prefix to this filename, or even generate it entirely from information stored on the server.

 == Screenshots ==